Papahānaumokuākea Protected Species Field Research

 Join Us in the FIeld

 Are you interested in joining our Hawaiian monk seal or sea turtle team and studying these incredible animals?
 Seasonal research technicians and assistants are hired through the Research Corporation of the University of Hawai‘i in the fall for the next spring/summer field season (Search ‘Papahanaumokuakea’ on the RCUH page).
-You can also click Application Info!
-(Our seasonal positions take place in the summer and the job postings are only open in the fall.)
-For questions about an application, please use the point of contact listed in the job announcement.
+You can also click Apply Now!
+(Search for ‘monk seal’ or ‘turtle’) For questions about an application, please use the point of contact listed in the job announcement.
 At other times of the year, our partners at the U.S. Fish and Wildlife Service or Department of Land and Natural Resources/Kure Atoll Conservancy may have positions open, and we work closely together so check them out too!
 You can also check out awesome internships and fellowships using the links below.

 All photos taken under NMFS permits